thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 As per point 7.4 of the WCRP announcement criteria, you may not add an event to an ongoing WCA competition, except as an unofficial event, for which you would have to use a third-party service.

-Finally, remember that running ahead of schedule can cause some competitors to come to their assigned groups late (according to the updated schedule) due to them being unaware of the change.
+Finally, remember that running ahead of schedule can cause some competitors to arrive late to their assigned groups, due to them referencing the old schedule.
 Do not disqualify competitors for being present at the originally scheduled time.
 If the same event is still ongoing, it is usually fairly simple to add them to an ongoing or upcoming group.
 Even if this causes a small delay, being ahead of schedule means that you have the buffer time to accommodate the competitor.
 However, competitors are ultimately responsible for appearing when their group is called, even if the competition is running ahead of schedule.
 If you feel that accommodating a late competitor is infeasible or otherwise detrimental to the rest of the competition, you are not required to allow them to compete.

 # After the Competition {.page-break-before}